sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Also, verify that MySQL is running in the VM with "ps -ef | grep -i mysql".
 Bonus activity, if you know how, connect to MySQL and view the database contents.

+## View the VM in the Console

+Go and view your new MySQL VM in the Console.

+Go to Administration -> Virtualization -> mysql-demo -> Configuration -> Initial Run -> Cloud-init Edit -> Script (toggle button)
+to view the cloud-init script which sets the demo user & password and also installs and configured MySQL.
+This is the script that is run when the VM is started for the first time.

 ## Self Healing